jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 - [x] Develop responsive layouts using CSS Modules
 - [x] Create basic UI components (buttons, inputs, cards)
 - [ ] Implement simple animations for transitions (optional)
+- [ ] Add identifying IDs and classes to all components for easier debugging and testing
+- [ ] Implement title casing for character attributes and skills in the UI

 ## 8. Performance Considerations
 - [x] Utilize Next.js built-in performance optimizations